davidjbradshaw/iframe-resizer/README.md

 $(*Element with hover style*).hover(resize);
 ```

+### PDF and ODF Files
+It is not posible to add the required JavaScript to PDF and ODF files.
+However, it is possible to get around this limitation by using [ViewerJS](http://viewerjs.org/) to render these files inside a HTML page, that also contains the JavaScript needed by this project.

 ### Unexpected message received error
 By default the origin of incoming messages is checked against the `src` attribute of the iFrame.
 If they don't match an error is thrown.
 This behaviour can be disabled by setting the [checkOrigin](#checkorigin) option to **false**.